 They have achieved a strange popular significance almost as if they defined the meaning or purpose of advanced education; … many Australians have come to imagine that secondary education means to be trained successfully to withstand the ordeal of a series of public examinations and that the quality of a school is to be measured by the number of its examination successes.
-(Partridge, Society, schools and progress, 1968, p.
+(Partridge, Society, schools and progress.
+Oxford: Pergamon, 1968, p.
 57.)

-Elsewhere the ACER (Australian Council for Educational Research) developed standardised tests for a variety of diagnostic, intelligence testing, reading-age determination, and other purposes.
+Elsewhere the ACER (Australian Council for Educational Research) developed standardised tests for a variety of diagnostic, intelligence discovery, reading-age determination, and other purposes.
 These were widely used in primary and secondary schools.
 Their results became important beyond the diagnostic, contributing to the streaming of students into top, middle and bottom secondary school classes.
 Separate from the usual public examinations and testing as they occurred in schools, this class of tests which were sold to schools by the ACER, were a means of social administration.
 Early on they were responsive to the eugenics movement, concerned to classify populations as either intelligent and able, or the opposite.
 Special programs and institutions could be devised for those who were not classified as intelligent and able.
 Usually the results of this kind of testing supported existing social hierarchies based on ‘race’, social class and English language facility.
-(See Pavla Miller, Long division, 1986, ch.
+(See Pavla Miller, Long division.
+Adelaide: Wakefield Press, 1986, ch.
 9.)

 In the primary schools the pressures arising from testing towards the Qualifying Certificate (QC) and its equivalents decreased.
 The examinations marking the end of primary school and the issuing of QC certificates came to an end.
-In South Australia the QC was replaced by a progress certificate, the granting of which rested on more than the results of formal testing.
+In South Australia the QC was replaced by a Progress certificate, the granting of which rested on more than the results of formal testing.
 In Victoria from the 1930s the transition to an appropriate secondary school was managed according to the recommendations of primary school principals alone.
 In Tasmania, results of intelligence tests were considered along with results from the end-of-primary scholarship examinations.
 Scholarship examinations had been used in Queensland and Western Australia to provide eligibility to enrol in a secondary school.
 By the 1970s children would routinely advance with their age cohort regardless of achievement.
 In the 1970s, remedial teaching, and if the school was large enough, remedial classes were established to assist those who failed to keep up with the standard curriculum.
-Testing of students continued to have the dual function of assessing grasp of a curriculum, but also sorting and selecting students for different schools, classes and streams.
+Testing of students continued to have the dual function of assessing the grasp of a curriculum, but also sorting and selecting students for different schools, classes and streams.

 The 1970s was a decade of educational reform, a period in which traditional schooling practices came under great criticism, sometimes leading to ‘alternative’, progressive schooling.
 Assessment regimes, including the continuing power of public examinations in secondary schools, were not exempt from reforms.
 The movement towards comprehensive secondary schooling had begun a little earlier.
 In New South Wales the Leaving and Intermediate certificates and examinations were replaced by School Certificate and Higher School Certificate (HSC).
 In Victoria the dual public system of technical and high schools continued, with their different curricula and testing regimes.